shinoobu/My-Portfolio/index.md

 *   Implement 3D sound with Xaudio
 *   Implement partical system

-You can find detailed information in my repository link.
+You can find demos in my repository link.

 <br/>